 Congrats!
 You’ve launched your online store and are already getting orders for those artisanal cat pawprint shaped pillows.
 While traffic is flowing onto your site now, do you have a plan to retain those users for the long term?
 How will you know what marketing strategy to use when the next batch of designs comes out?
 The answer is a little less fun than coming up with those pillow designs but just as, if not more, important for the long-term success of your online store.

-The solution is by investing in an analytics toolset that provides the level of detail you are looking for.
-We’ve put together a shortlist of some of our preferred analytics tools when working with eCommerce clients hopefully you gain a better understanding of the importance of tracking analytics regardless of your online store size.
+The solution is investing time and/or money into an analytics toolset that provides the level of detail you are looking for.
+We’ve put together a shortlist of some of our preferred analytics tools when working with eCommerce clients to give you a better understanding of the importance of tracking analytics regardless of your online store size.
 But first a quick breakdown of what these tools do and why they should be a key tool in your marketing arsenal.

 Unveil Your Audience